-Generally speaking, numbers of cases are based on the date of the order or agreement of the insolvency procedure, not on the date it was registered on the administrative recording system.
-The implication of this is that the published figures will be influenced by, for example, the late reporting of orders made leading to missing data.
-The exceptions for England and Wales are: compulsory liquidations and bankruptcy orders before Q2 2011; individual voluntary arrangements; and corporate insolvencies before Q1 2000 (when the methodology changed).
+Generally speaking, numbers of cases are based on the date it was registered on the administrative recording system, not on the date of the order or agreement of the insolvency procedure.
+The implication of this is that the published figures will not be influenced by, for example, the late reporting of orders made leading to missing data.
+The exceptions for England and Wales are: compulsory liquidations and bankruptcy orders after Q2 2011; and debt relief orders.
 This should be noted when making comparisons of trends over time.
 Checks are in place to identify and remove duplication of cases, to ensure that returns cover all reporting areas, and to check consistency within tables and between related tables.